KMFSousa/Arcanum/README.md

 - Variety of monsters: Slimes, Orcs, etc
 - Boss Fight varies behavior based on difficulty

-## Game Trailer
+## Game Demo
-A Fun trailer is available at the top level of this repo.
+A demo and project description is available here: https://youtu.be/8AhAuv4iPXk

 # Code Breakdown
 * All the code can be found in /app/src/main/java/org.o7planning.android2dgame.